- How do I select which credit cards I accept via the Booking.com API?

 There's another way to accomplish the same thing and maybe make some money too - change the settings in your OwnerRez Booking.com API to increase your rates by 300%.
 Most likely nobody will pay those super-high rates - but if someone does, hey, what's not to like!

-If Booking.com has configured their system to send your guests' credit card information to OwnerRez, so you can do your own payment processing, they also automatically trigger refunds according to their own refund policies.
+If booking.com has configured their system to send your guests' credit card information to OwnerRez, so you can do your own payment processing, payments will be made automatically.
+However, refunds tend to be a little more complex -- depending on the situation you may need to refund more or less than the amount indicated on the cancellation policy.

 Unfortunately, the Booking.com API connection does not bring in any historical data for past bookings.